itaborai83/grouper/README.md

 [{'Cities': ['Sao Paulo', 'Rio de Janeiro', 'Salvador', 'Brasilia', 'Fortaleza'], 'Country': 'Brazil'}]
 ```

+You can create custom aggregation operations by subclassing `Aggregate`.
 ## Filtering

 You can filter out rows before anda after the aggregation takes place by specifying the keyword arguments `where` and `having` in the Grouper constructor.